Home DTM Home DTM Expo: How to Prepare

 • Bring your own steel T-pins

-• Make sure your name, the show and the event you are entered in is displayed visibly and prominently on your panel
+• Make sure your name, the name of the play and the event you are entered in is displayed visibly and prominently on your panel

 • If including a statement of approach or overview of the project, mount it at about eye level in an easily readable font and font size